fastmcp-me/mempool-mcp-server/README.md

 ## ⚡ Quick Start: Use in Your MCP Client

-You can configure this server as a tool provider in your MCP-compatible client in two ways:
+You can configure this server as a tool provider in your MCP Client client preference such Claude, Cursor, VsCode and others:

-### 📦 Using the Published NPM Package

 ```json
 "mempool-mcp-server": {